 Nanami gently closed the screen door behind her and came to rest next to Tomoe.

-'I thought you'd like your release,' she explained, 'you seemed like you wanted to be free to do what you wanted.'
+'I thought you'd like your release, so you didn't have to be my familiar anymore,' she explained, 'you seemed like you wanted to be free to do what you wanted.'

 Tomoe just held her gaze.